mskf3000/Tutorials-and-Cheat-Sheets/Git - Removing a File from all Commits in a Branch.md

     git filter-branch --tree-filter 'rm -f markdown/things/index.md' HEAD

-But that might leave a final commit that would still show the file’s existance and contents.
+But that might leave a final commit that would still show the file’s existence and contents.
 So this command might be more effective if you just want to rewrite the Git history completely:

 	git filter-branch --force --index-filter \
 	'git rm --cached --ignore-unmatch markdown/things/index.md' \